Miami-Dade, Broward School Districts Change Mask Guidelines

-MIAMI (CBSMiami) – Starting Monday, masks will be optional for all students, staff and visitors at public schools in Miami-Dade and Broward.
+MIAMI (CBSMiami) – As of Monday, Feb.
+14th, masks will be optional for all students, staff and visitors at public schools in Miami-Dade and Broward.

-The change comes as South Florida continues to see a downward trend in daily infections and positivity rates.READ MORE: Violent Miami Crash Leaves 2 Dead, 3 Hospitalized
+The change comes as South Florida continues to see a downward trend in daily infections and positivity rates.READ MORE: Florida COVID-19 Hospitalizations, ICU Patients Drop

 “I think it’s a great idea because actually the mask never made sense,” said Lynn Gonzalez.